It’s Only A Play Began Previews On Broadway On August 28, 2014 Starring Matthew Broderick, Nathan Lane, Stockard Channing, And F. Murray Abraham.

 An All-Star Cast

 Nathan Lane and Matthew Broderick are back at it again.
 The hilarious team behind The Producers has reunited for Terrence McNally’s It’s Only a Play, which began previews on August 28, 2014 at the Gerald Schoenfeld Theatre.

 The play premiered Off-Off-Broadway in 1982, and then Off-Broadway in 1986 produced by Manhattan Theatre Club; this is the play’s Broadway premiere.

 Not only does the cast feature The Producers dream team Broderick and Lane, but it also includes Academy Award winner F. Murray Abraham, Emmy and Tony Award winner Stockard Channing, Harry Potter film star Rupert Grint making his Broadway debut, Emmy Award winner Megan Mulally, and a newcomer named Micah Stock.
 This all-star cast is sure to make a huge splash in this upcoming Broadway fall season.

-Already a Financial Success
+Already A Financial Success

 In fact, the box office is already showing a lot of promise.
 In the first week of only 5 performances, the show grossed a total of $793,046, which is 112.45% of its gross potential.
 With a top ticket price of $225, the average ticket was a remarkable $146.81.

 This is especially impressive given that the play has not yet been reviewed, nor has it appeared on Broadway before.
 However, Terrence McNally is a tried and true playwright on Broadway, whose experience underscores the quality of this production perhaps even more than the starry cast.

 A Backstage Drama